Using WELL email

 Where do I change my password?

-To change your password for email and all services, log in to the Billing Information Page.
+To change your password for email and all services, log in to the Billing Information Center.
 If you don't know your current password, generate a link to make a new one at https://www.well.com/newpass/.
 The link will be sent to your off-well email address that you have provided.

 Can I forward my well.com mail to another address?